-Cattle have been farmed on the British Isles since the Neolithic period and cowhide – which is durable and strong – continues to be used extensively for saddles, bridles and harnesses as well as for shoes and fashion accessories, including bags and belts.
-By the Middle Ages most towns and villages had their own tanneries and by the mid-nineteenth century leather, along with wool, was an economic cornerstone of the country’s wealth.
-Today, however, there are just some 23 tanneries in Britain making world-class luxury leather products.10
+Leather is among other materials strongly associated with both Britishness and our royal family’s dress habits.
+Cattle have been farmed on the British Isles since the neolithic period and cowhide – which is durable and strong – continues to be used extensively for saddles, bridles and harnesses, as well as for shoes and fashion accessories including bags and belts.
+By the Middle Ages, most towns and villages had their own tanneries, and by the mid-nineteenth century, leather, along with wool, was an economic cornerstone of the country’s wealth.
+Today, however, there are just 23 tanneries in Britain making world-class luxury leather products.10

-QE2 in Burberry cape and photo wearing Burberry with headscarf etc. Will add caption if secured.
+[PIC 16]

 Britain is notorious for its chilly and damp climate, and it is no coincidence that the country became market leaders in rainwear.
-QE2 regularly ordered coats and capes from Burberry (est. 1856, Hampshire), whose founder Thomas Burberry explored the resilience of local farmers’ smocks to develop a waterproof fabric.
-The Queen also wore the signature waxed cotton and quilted coats and jackets produced by Barbour (est. 1894).
+Queen Elizabeth II regularly ordered coats and capes from Burberry, whose founder, Thomas Burberry, explored the resilience of local farmers’ smocks to develop a waterproof fabric.
+The Queen also wore the signature waxed cotton and quilted coats and jackets produced by Barbour.
 In recent years these companies have repositioned themselves as heritage fashion brands, while retaining their existing traditional markets.
 In her later years, the Queen acquired a collection of transparent PVC umbrellas with various coloured trims that matched her outfits and ensured that she could be seen by bystanders during inclement weather.

-Hardy Amies unusual modernistic rainwear garment…DATE?

-Psychedelic flower dress Floaty ‘boho’ dress in orange, pink and gold 220182 – who designed it?
+[PICS 17/18]

-While the focus of this part of the Queen’s fashion story precludes discussion of her ceremonial state robes, it is pertinent to note that in 1952 – rather than commissioning a time-honoured robe-making firm – QE2 invited the British fashion designer Marion Foale (b.
-1939), while a student at the Royal College of Art, to design her mantle of the Order of the British Empire.
+While the focus of this part of the Queen’s fashion story precludes discussion of her ceremonial state robes, it is pertinent to note that in 1952 Queen Elizabeth II invited the British fashion designer Marion Foale, then a student at London’s Royal College of Art, to design her mantle of the Order of the British Empire.
 Rather unusually, Foale’s design combined a zipped-up overdress with the mantle attached.
-In Ken Fleetwood (1930–96), who had trained as a fashion designer at St Martin’s School of Art in London, joined Hardy Amies in 1952 and in 1974 was appointed Design Director of the company.
-Fleetwood was also responsible for many of the tailored costumes and grand gowns, the latter a particular speciality, worn by the Queen.
+The robe was made by royal robe makers Ede and Ravenscroft.
+In 1952, Ken Fleetwood, who had trained as a fashion designer at St Martin’s School of Art in London, joined Hardy Amies; in 1974, he was appointed design director of the company.
+Fleetwood was then also responsible for many of the tailored costumes and grand gowns, the latter a particular speciality, worn by the Queen.

-By the mid-1960s London had developed its dual fashion identity, with trail-blazing, often art-school (rather than industry) trained, radical and occasionally visionary ready-to-wear designers operating alongside the more formal and traditional couture houses.
+By the mid-1960s, London had developed its dual fashion identity, with trail-blazing, often art-school- (rather than industry-) trained, radical and occasionally visionary ready-to-wear designers operating alongside the more formal and traditional couture houses.
 The Queen necessarily navigated this divergence carefully.
-During the 1960s she wore her hemlines slightly shorter; ordered suits and coats from **, made using the modern structured triple gabardine fabric, and WHAT ELSE .
-Not surprisingly, the Queen avoided dramatic fashion statements and continued to patronise London’s couturiers and to order from the classic brands.
+During the 1960s she wore her hemlines slightly shorter; ordered suits and coats made using the modern structured triple gabardine fabric and towards the end of the decade commissioned a number of informal long ‘floaty’ dresses, some in very bright and psychedelic inspired woven and printed textiles which she wore on the Royal Yacht Britannia.
+Not surprisingly, the Queen avoided dramatic fashion statements and continued both to patronise London’s couturiers and to order from the classic brands.

-ADD PIC Ian Thomas design for QE2 write detailed caption to elucidate his style

-ADD S. Parvin & Angela Kelly colour blocking
+[PICS 19/20]

-Having worked as a personal assistant to Norman Hartnell from 1953 to 1970 Ian Thomas established his own couture label in 1969.
+Having worked as a personal assistant to Hartnell from 1953 to 1970, Ian Thomas established his own couture label in 1969.
 He dressed the Queen from 1970 and was awarded the Royal Warrant as Dressmaker in 1973.
 Thomas’s core contribution to the Queen’s dressed appearance was one of elegant restraint.
-From 2007 Stewart Parvin (b.
-1966) designed the Queen’s clothes, creating a series of coat and dress ensembles, each of which was given a name for identification reasons.
+From 2007, Stewart Parvin designed the Queen’s clothes, creating a series of coat and dress ensembles, often made in double wool crêpe and evening gowns in styles often described as ‘classic.’